Dubai Police

 - Contact a lawyer, or ask a friend to contact a lawyer, as soon as possible.
 Especially if you don't speak Arabic.
 The official language of the UAE is Arabic, so legal proceedings are conducted in Arabic.

 - In the UAE, guilt or innocence, and punishment, is decided by a judge, not a jury.
 So the potential for personal bias influencing the outcome is much greater than with a jury system.
-So finding a lawyer with as much wasta as you can find is probably useful.
+Finding a lawyer with more wasta is probably useful.

 - If you have been detained at a police station, you might be released pending a trial if you can deposit your passport with the police, or if a friend will deposit their passport as a guarantee.
 Note that if you deposit your passport for a friend who has been detained, and they do a runner, then you will be in a sticky situation to say the least.
 You probably won't be arrested but you will be stuck in the UAE until you get your passport back, which could take a long time.
 This has happened occasionally.